 And many of those who sleep in the dust of the earth shall awake . . .
 (Daniel 12:2)

-The Bible delineates not just one, but two (and likely three) resurrections of the dead.
+The Bible delineates not just one, but two (and likely three) resurrections back to life.
 The purpose of the first one is to give God's elect, at the return of Christ to the earth, immortality.

 There will be the shout of command, the archangel’s voice, the sound of God’s trumpet, and the Lord himself will come down from heaven.
-Those who have died believing in Christ will rise to life first; (1Thessalonians 4:16, see also Matthew 24:29-31, 1Corinthians 15:51-52)
+Those who have died believing in Christ will rise to life first; (1Thessalonians 4:16, see also Matthew 24:29-31 and 1Corinthians 15:51-52)

-The SECOND resurrection from the dead occurs after what is called the Millennium, or Jesus' reign on earth for a thousand years.
+The SECOND "life after death" resurrection from the dead occurs after what is called the Millennium, or Jesus' reign on earth for a thousand years.

 The purpose of this, the greatest resurrection, is to offer those who never had a FULL opportunity for salvation a chance to live God's way and accept his gift of immortality.
-This resurrection will be populated by the vast number of humans who have ever lived.
+The vast number of humans who have ever lived will populate this resurrection.
 These either never heard the gospel message, heard only part or received a counterfeit message, or may have heard it but God decided at the time not to open their minds and hearts to his truth.